SideScrollUI/SideScroll/Docs/Dev/ProjectSetup.md

   - `Avalonia.Desktop`
   - `Avalonia.Fonts.Inter`
   - `Avalonia.Themes.Fluent`
-- Add the NuGet package `SideScroll.UI.Avalonia`
+- Add the NuGet package `SideScroll.Avalonia`
   - Make sure to update the Avalonia version to be >= than the version used by SideScroll
 - Add any optional SideScroll packages
-  - `SideScroll.UI.Avalonia.Charts.LiveCharts`
+  - `SideScroll.Avalonia.Charts.LiveCharts`
-  - `SideScroll.UI.Avalonia.ScreenCapture`
+  - `SideScroll.Avalonia.ScreenCapture`

 ## App.xaml
 - Add all the `<Application.Styles>` and `<Application.Resources>` to your `App.xaml`